M. H. Khan: Early life and education

-Khan was born on 1 February 1932.
+Khan was born on 1 February 1932 in Berhampore.
 Khan was the second of four sons of Muazzam H. Khan, who was director general (analysis wing) of Inter-Services Intelligence during the 1950s, and Shafia Khan.
-The Khans are of Turkic and Persian ancestry having coming to India under the realm of Emperor Akbar.
-The family who are descendants of Shaista Khan, moved east from Lahore and Delhi and were awarded a pargana by Emperor Jahangir in what came to be called Noorpur in eastern Bengal, about 60 miles SW of Dhaka.
-His great grandfather, Yasin Khan (died 1907) was the last occupant of this substantial estate, which was ravaged and destroyed by 19th century battles, and the earthquakes of 1897.

 He was educated in schools of several districts, as his father, being in the Imperial Police Service, moved frequently for work.
 In 1947, Musharraf H. Khan was eager to join the Navy and commenced his naval journey by joining as a cadet at the naval boarding ship school, Dufferin, located in Bombay (now Mumbai).
 He graduated in 1950 and then applied to join the Pakistan Navy.